-- Her Influence Power, which before the Fall, would have remained unchecked, would—until the coming of the promised Deliverer and Restorer—have to be regulated by means of external restraints.
-For, apart from the internal control provided by the Holy Spirit, the Woman would continue to use her Influence Power to manipulate and control the Man, and he would use his Position Power to try and dominate her in an effort to keep her “in her place.”
+- Her Influence Power, which before the Fall would have remained unchecked, would—until the coming of the promised Deliverer and Restorer—have to be regulated by means of external restraints.
+For, apart from the internal control provided by the Holy Spirit, the Woman would continue to use her Influence Power to manipulate and control the Man, while he would use his Position Power to try and dominate her in an effort to keep her “in her place.”
 For some examples of a Woman’s Influence Power gone horribly wrong, we need look no farther than the Old Testament…

 — To Sarah who, through her Influence Power, convinced Abraham to have a child by her maid, Hagar, rather than wait for God to fulfill His promise;

 — To Delilah who, through her Influence Power, succeeded in bringing down Israel’s most powerful judge, Samson; and,

 — To Jezebel who, through her Influence Power, manipulated her weak-willed husband, Ahab, and corrupted Israel with her idolatry.

 - His habitation from then on would be among thorns and thistles, instead of the lush beauty he had experienced in the Garden.

 - His occupation would become a toil, instead of the pleasure that it had once been in the Garden.

 - His food would become difficult to obtain, instead of being readily available, as it had been in the Garden.